This is a part of a series of posts on improving equity at your company.

 Q2: Create standard salaries for each level.

 - For each engineering level, you’ll need to determine a salary.
 Work with HR to develop these.
 First start by looking at where you’ve placed people, and what their current salaries are.
 HR may have a salary tool you can use.
-In my experience, they are still sources of bias, because you can fiddle with the tool until you get the results you want.
+In my experience, these tools are still sources of bias, because you can fiddle with the tool until you get the results you want.
 But they can be useful to baseline.

 - Review the salary bands until you’re comfortable using them to hire people.